-The Board has determined that eight of the nine directors standing for re-election to the Board are independent under these Standards.
-The Board has determined that Mr. Foster does not qualify as an independent director due to his employment as our Chief Executive Officer and President.
+The Board has determined that ten of the eleven directors standing for reelection or election to the Board are independent under these Standards.
+The Board has determined that Mr. Foster does not qualify as an independent director due to his employment as our Chief Executive Officer.
 As a result, with the exception of the Strategic Planning and Capital Allocation Committee and the Executive Committee, Mr. Foster does not serve as a member of any committee of the Board.